-Once the largest city in the world, Fez was nicknamed ‘Athens of the East’ and ‘Mecca of the West’.
-Although it lost its capital status in 1925, contemporary Fez is a UNESCO-listed heritage site, and is a gastronomical haven.
+Once the largest city in the world, Fez was nicknamed the ‘Athens of the East’ and ‘Mecca of the West’.
+Although it lost its capital status in 1925, contemporary Fez is a UNESCO-listed heritage site and a gastronomical haven.
 The countless riads, each with an elegant courtyard and magnificently tiled rooms, now house restaurants that serve traditional Fassi cuisine, whilst the labyrinthine souks offer some of world’s best street food.

 Cafe Clock, 7 Derb el Magana, Fez, Morocco, +212 661 183264

 Le Palais de Fez